UK's Domino's Pizza Group sees upbeat full-year results

-(Reuters) - Britain’s biggest pizza delivery firm Domino’s Pizza Group Plc (DOM.L) said it expected full-year results to be ahead of its expectations after a strong third quarter boosted by a surge in online sales.
+Oct 14 (Reuters) - Britain’s biggest pizza delivery firm Domino’s Pizza Group Plc said it expected full-year results to be ahead of its expectations after a strong third quarter boosted by a surge in online sales.

 The group, which has over 800 stores in the UK but also operates in Ireland, Switzerland and Germany, said UK like-for-like sales rose 14.9 percent for the 13 weeks to Sept.
 27.